 - Roast the Brussels sprouts on a sheet pan lined with foil or parchment paper for easy cleanup.
 (I prefer parchment.)

 - Keep an eye on the Brussels sprouts while roasting, especially towards the end of the cooking time.
-Every oven is different, and you don't want your roasted shaved Brussels sprouts to overcook or burn.
+Every oven is different, and you don't want your Brussels sprouts to overcook or burn.

 - To make this recipe vegan, skip the parmesan cheese or use your favorite plant-based cheese.
 (It is already vegetarian and gluten-free.)